Forest Hill State School

-Forest Hill State School is a state school with a heritage-listed teachers's residence at 15 Church Street, Forest Hill, Lockyer Valley Region, Queensland, Australia.
+Forest Hill State School is a state school with a heritage-listed teacher's residence at 15 Church Street, Forest Hill, Lockyer Valley Region, Queensland, Australia.
 It was designed by Queensland Department of Public Works and built from 1892 to 1906 by Luder.
 It was added to the Queensland Heritage Register on 1 May 2015.

 History

 Forest Hill Provisional School opened in January 1893 in a small timber teaching building which was built to a standard government design.
 The provisional school building was constructed during 1892 on a 1 acre site in Church Street, in the agricultural settlement of Forest Hill.
 When a new state school building was constructed in 1898, the provisional school building was converted, with additions, into a teacher's residence, with further additions constructed c.
 1906.
 Although the state school teaching buildings (1898 and c.
 1913) have since been replaced, the former provisional school building is still used as a teacher's residence, and two mature bunya trees (Araucaria bidwillii) mark the former entrance to the 1898 state school building.

 The small town of Forest Hill was once one of the busiest agricultural loading points in Queensland.
 Traditionally the land of the Yuggera people, from the early 1840s the area around Forest Hill was part of the "Rosewood" pastoral station.
 Rosewood station was briefly held by David McConnel, but was leased to Thomas Lodge Murray-Prior by 1844.
 Some Rosewood land was later resumed by the Queensland Government as part of the West Moreton Agricultural Reserve, to enable closer settlement, and was offered for sale in the 1860s.
 In 1868 a number of farm portions in the area around Forest Hill, including Portion 47, were purchased from Thomas Lodge Murray-Prior by Jondaryan Estates.
 The land was subdivided into farm and town blocks in 1886 as the Laidley Plains Estate, and Portion 47 was subdivided into town blocks.
 Jondaryan Estates was formed c.
 1864 by the partnership of William Kent and Edward Wienholt (from 1858), who had purchased multiple stations over time, including Rosewood, Tarampa and Jondaryan.